GKaszewski/andrzejki/README.md

 A simulation of pouring wax through a keyhole.

-- Users "pour" wax by clicking a key icon1.
+- Users "pour" wax by clicking a key icon.
 - The algorithm randomly selects a shape from a predefined list of SVG paths.
 - Displays the resulting shape and its interpretation (e.g., Cat, House, Money, Cloud, Heart).